docker/docs/kitematic/nginx-web-server.md

 - Explore the container's website data natively on your Mac
 - Use volumes to modify the website data

-In this example website we'll be serving the popular 2048 game, as shown below.
+This example website serves the popular 2048 game.
 Let's get to it!

 ![2048 game](images/nginx-2048.png)